 Wells is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 10,073 people and two constituent neighborhoods, Wells is the 22nd largest community in Maine.

-Wells is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Wells is a decidedly white-collar town, with fully 85.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wells is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Wells who work in management occupations (11.80%), sales jobs (11.06%), and office and administrative support (8.02%).
+There are especially a lot of people living in Wells who work in management occupations (12.32%), office and administrative support (10.16%), and sales jobs (8.77%).

 Also of interest is that Wells has more people living here who work in computers and math than 95% of the places in the US.

 Wells is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Wells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Wells include Irish, French , German, and Italian.
+Important ancestries of people in Wells include Irish, French , French Canadian, and German.

 The most common language spoken in Wells is English.
 Other important languages spoken here include French and Spanish.